beville/ComicStreamer/README.md

 Just run "comicstreamer" in the base folder (on windows you may want to rename it comicstreamer.py)

-Open up a web browser to "http://localhost:8888"
+A web browser should automatically open to "http://localhost:8888"

 Some tips:

 * Use "--help" option to list options
-* The first run will require at least one folder with comics in it to be passed in.
+* Use the "config" page to set the comic folders, and the "control" page to restart the server
-* Use the "--reset" option to wipe and rebuild the database
+* Use the "--reset" option to wipe the database